 Advanced Insights API Query Frequency

 Advanced Insights data for a meeting is available 5 minutes after the meeting has ended.
-The appropriate time to query this data is dependant on your applications need for near real-time data.
+The appropriate time to query this data is dependent on your applications need for near real-time data.
 Be sure to account for the Advanced Insights database maintenance periods specified above.

 With the Insights & Advanced Insights data at your fingertips, you’ll be able to identify trends in client platforms, browsers and empower your team to identify issues with packet loss, user bitrates, and latency within minutes.
 To learn more about the Insights & Advanced Insights APIs and how they can empower you to make more informed decisions, check out the links below: